Steven Whitman

-Steven "Steve" Whitman (1943–2014) was an American social epidemiologist and public health researcher.
+Steven Whitman (1943–2014) was an American social epidemiologist and public health researcher.

 Early life and education

 Whitman grew up in a poor household in Brooklyn, New York.
 He received his master's degree in biometrics from the University of Pittsburgh in 1964, followed by a master's degree in biostatistics from Yale University in 1968.
 He went on to receive his Ph.D. in biostatistics from Yale in 1969.

 Career

 Whitman joined the faculty of Miles College in Birmingham, Alabama after graduating from Yale.
 He also taught at other institutions in Birmingham, such as Holy Family Catholic High School, before joining the faculty of Chicago's Northwestern University in 1978.
 At Northwestern, he was a senior epidemiologist at the Center for Urban Affairs and Policy Research (since renamed the Institute for Policy Research) from 1978 to 1991.
 In 1991, he left the faculty of Northwestern to join the Chicago Department of Public Health as deputy commissioner and director of the epidemiology program.
 In 2000, he was hired to found the Sinai Urban Health Institute (SUHI), at which point he left the Chicago Department of Public Health.
 He served the head of the SUHI from 2000 until his death.